Skip to main content

 2 CECs

-This course will introduce the learners to the four functional profiles of school refusal.
+This course will introduce the learners to the four functional profiles of school refusal/avoidance.
 We will also address common obstacles to school attendance, the use of behavior management strategies, the impact of the COVID-19 pandemic on school attendance, and the importance of consultation with schools/medical/mental health professionals.

 Instruction will include lecture, case presentations, and the opportunity for case reflections.